-In March 2020, the World Health Organization declared the coronavirus (COVID-19) outbreak a pandemic.
+In March 2020, the World Health Organization declared the COVID-19 outbreak a pandemic.
 Since that time, the coronavirus has spread throughout the United States, including in the California regions and markets in which the partnership lends.
 In response, the State of California, has instituted emergency restrictions that have substantially limited the operation of non-essential businesses and the activities of individuals.
-The COVID-19 pandemic and these restrictions have had a significant adverse effect on the global, US, and California economies and have caused significant disruption to the financial and real estate markets.
+The COVID-19 pandemic and these restrictions and operating protocols have had a significant adverse effect on the global, US, and California economies and have caused significant disruption to the financial and real estate markets.
 Restrictions and economic conditions caused by COVID-19 have also caused record unemployment nationwide as well as a significant number of layoffs and furloughs in the regions and communities in which the partnership lends.

 The ultimate effect of COVID-19 on the California real estate markets and broader economy is not known nor is the ultimate length of time California and other regions will be subject to the restrictions described and their accompanying effects.
-Some states and regions have begun to ease prior restrictions which may improve economic and market conditions; however, if the easing of these restrictions results in significant increases in COVID-19 cases or deaths, reinstatement of prior restrictions may be required and the COVID-19 crisis prolonged.
-As of March 31, 2020, the partnership has seen an in increase in the number of borrowers delaying payments.
-However, as the partnership generally lends at loan to value ratios below 70%, the delays in payments has not increased the credit risk on the loans, and therefore based on the partnership's assessment of the value of real estate collateralizing its loans, there has not been an increase in the allowance for loan losses during the three months ended March 31, 2020.
-In either case, the impacts of COVID-19 may have significant adverse effects on our business, financial condition and result of operations due to the inability of some borrowers to make principal and interest payments and a decrease in the volume of loans funded and the values of the California real properties that serve as collateral for the loans.
+Some states and regions have begun to ease prior restrictions which may improve economic and market conditions; however, the easing of these restrictions has resulted in recent increases in COVID-19 cases and deaths, requiring reinstatement of prior restrictions and the prolonging of the COVID-19 crisis.
+During the quarter ended June 30, 2020, the partnership has seen a decrease in the amount of payments in arrears compared to December 31, 2019, although the number of loans with payments in arrears increased from four to seven (See Note 4 - Loans for a more detailed presentation on payments in arrears at June 30, 2020 and December 31, 2019).
+The partnership's favorable experience to date with regards to payments in arrears and payment relief requests received from borrowers may not be indicative of requests or payments in arrears in any future period.
+A worsening of future cash flows from borrower missed or delayed payments could result in the partnership experiencing an increase in loans being designated non-accrual and an increase in payments in arrears and possibly foreclosures.
+However, as the partnership generally lends at loan to value ratios below 70%, increases in payments in arrears would not directly increase the credit risk on the loans, and therefore based on the partnership's assessment of the value of real estate collateralizing its loans, there has not been an increase in the allowance for loan losses during the three and six months ended June 30, 2020.
+In future periods, the impacts of COVID-19 may have significant adverse effects on California real estate markets and thereby the partnership's business, financial condition and result of operations due to the possibility of some borrowers having a reduced capacity and/or commitment to make principal and interest payments and a decrease in the volume of loans funded and a decline in the values of the California real properties that serve as collateral for the loans.
 Declines in the value of real estate may lead to increases in the allowance for loan losses and increases in the valuation allowance for REO.
-Moreover, the Federal Reserve has taken action to lower the Federal Funds rate, which may negatively affect interest income and, therefore, earnings, financial condition and results of operation of the partnership.
+Moreover, the Federal Reserve has taken action to lower the Federal Funds rate, which may lower the interest rate charged by banks and other competitors of the manager for real estate secured loans and which may reduce loan originations and increase loan payoffs.
+Such outcomes would negatively affect interest income and, therefore, earnings, financial condition and results of operation of the partnership.
 Potential other issues and risks resulting from the COVID-19 pandemic include: